Macuyiko/blog/content/2021/2021_01_remarkable_screen_capture.md

 Author: Seppe "Macuyiko" vanden Broucke
 Date: 2021-01-14 12:50

 I've recently bought a [reMarkable 2](https://remarkable.com/store/remarkable-2) and am happy with it.
-Since teaching is still happening online for the most part at the moment, I was curious whether I could use it as a drawing tablet, share the screen with my machine, and then pick that up in e.g. OBS Studio or just share it to viewers.
+Since teaching is still happening online for the most part at the moment, I was curious whether I could use it as a drawing tablet, share the screen with my machine, and then pick that up in e.g. OBS Studio to share it to viewers.

 Luckily, the reMarkable 2, like its predecessor, is hacker-friendly, and someone has already made a [tool](https://github.com/rien/reStream) to do exactly this.